friendsofstrandseq/mosaicatcher-pipeline/docs/mosaicatcher-pipeline-rpe-1.md

 	done \

 ```

-At first, a set of SNV calls is prepared, which will be re-genotyped within the given RPE-1 sample.
-To this end 1000 Genomes SNV calls are downloaded per chromosome using `wget`.
+Then, VCF files are concatenated into a single file...

 ```
     && bcftools concat -Oz -o tmp.vcf.gz -f file-list \
 ```

-Then, vcf files are concatenated into a single file...
+...and chromosome names are changed to match the names of the reference genome.

 ```
     && bcftools annotate --rename-chrs rename-chrs tmp.vcf.gz \